nova-collective/andromeda/src/app/api/users/README.md

 ```

 #### Validation & Side Effects
+- Request bodies run through the shared `validateRequestBody(validateUpsertUser, body)` helper, which applies the Joi schema and normalizes the payload.
 - Passwords are validated for strength and hashed unless already a bcrypt hash.
-- Username and email must be unique; the handler returns `400` if duplicates are detected.
+- Username and email must be unique; the handler returns `400` if duplicates are detected via `ensureCreateUserUniqueness`.
 - Delegates persistence to `UserService.upsertUser`, which lowercases the wallet address and applies timestamps.

 #### Responses